Islamabad High Court Adjourns Hearing Of Disqualification Cases - UrduPoint

 Islamabad High Court Adjourns Hearing Of Disqualification Cases

-The Islamabad High Court (IHC) on Tuesday adjourned hearing till February 23, on petitions challenging the eligibility of Asif Ali Zardari and Chaudahry Fawad Hussain
+The Islamabad High Court (IHC) on Tuesday adjourned hearing till February 23, on petitions challenging the eligibility of Pakistan People Party leader Asif Ali Zardari and Minister for Information Chaudahry Fawad Hussain

-ISLAMABAD, (UrduPoint / Pakistan Point News - 18th Jan, 2022 ) :The Islamabad High Court (IHC) on Tuesday adjourned hearing till February 23, on petitions challenging the eligibility of Asif Ali Zardari and Chaudahry Fawad Hussain.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 18th Jan, 2022 ) :The Islamabad High Court (IHC) on Tuesday adjourned hearing till February 23, on petitions challenging the eligibility of Pakistan People Party leader Asif Ali Zardari and Minister for Information Chaudahry Fawad Hussain.

 Chief Justice Athar Minallah heard these cases together.
 Faisal Chaudhry Advocate appeared before the court on behalf of Chaudhary Fawad.